AriaSalvatrice/AriaModules/README.md

 - TODO:**Output** - The quantized signal!
 Polyphony is defined by the **CV Input**.
 You only pay the CPU cost of the features you use: if left unplugged, unused columns avoid doing unecessary math.

 **Protip for cool kids only:** Did you know that there are a few people out there who do not use Quantizers, and instead choose to spend years to learn something called "Music Theory"?
-Those people do all their music by thinking really hard about maths!
-It's true - check out your library for more information.
+Those people do all their music by reading books and thinking really hard about maths!
+It's true - check out your local library for more information.